Flashpoint (TV series): Development

-Although originally developed for a Canadian audience, it was announced on January 29, 2008, that American network CBS had purchased the rights to air the series in the United States, making it the second Canadian TV series aired in primetime on a US broadcast network after Due South, also a CTV show aired by CBS.
-In addition, Flashpoint is the first Canadian series aired by a major U.S. broadcast network set entirely in Canada (as Due South was primarily set in Chicago but filmed in Toronto).
+Although originally developed for a Canadian audience, it was announced on January 29, 2008, that American network CBS had purchased the rights to air the series in the United States, making it the second Canadian TV series aired in primetime on an American broadcast network after Due South, also a CTV show aired by CBS.
+In addition, Flashpoint is the first Canadian series aired by a major American broadcast network set entirely in Canada (as Due South was primarily set in Chicago but filmed in Toronto).
 On March 5, 2008, CBS announced that Flashpoint would premiere in July.
-CTV announced on May 8, 2008, that it would simulcast the show in Canada beginning on July 11.
-Flashpoint began filming 13 episodes on April 17, 2008.
+CTV announced on May 8, 2008, that it would simulcast the show in Canada beginning on July 11.Flashpoint began filming 13 episodes on April 17, 2008.
 It was written and created by Mark Ellis and Stephanie Morgenstern and executive produced by multiple Gemini Award-winner Anne Marie La Traverse for Pink Sky Entertainment and Bill Mustos for Avamar Entertainment, in association with the CTV Television Network and CBS Television Studios (formerly CBS Paramount Network Television).
-The pilot episode, titled "Scorpio" was based on an actual event that occurred in Toronto in 2004, in which a gun-wielding hostage-taker was shot and killed by an Emergency Task Force (TPS) sniper.
+The pilot episode, titled "Scorpio" was based on an actual event that occurred in Toronto in 2004, in which a gun-wielding hostage-taker was shot and killed by an Emergency Task Force sniper.
 Ellis and Morgenstern wrote their teleplay for the episode after interviewing members of the ETF.
 The majority of the episode reused substantial portions of the unaired Critical Incident pilot together with new footage featuring Amy Jo Johnson and Mark Taylor (who were not in the pilot).
 Director David Frazee carefully shot the SRU as one unit to demonstrate their unity.
 Producer Anne Marie La Traverse said the show would take people to their "own personal flash point."
 David Paetkau, one of the show's regular cast members, said Flashpoint "tries to capture the human element involved in policing, and discusses how some officers end up with emotional baggage and suffer with mental illnesses like post traumatic stress disorder."
 Input and advice from various ETF personnel were used in making the series.